Murray, Utah: Government

 Incorporated on January 3, 1903, Murray initially created a Mayor-Council form of government.
 A 1911 State law changed the form of government for cities of the First and Second Class in Utah from the old Council form to the Commission form of government.
 This form of government was reversed in 1981.
 The City adopted the "Strong Mayor"-Council form of government, which included an elected Mayor and five City Council members.
-To ensure staggered terms of the Council, an election is held every two years for half the Council members for four-year terms.
+To ensure staggered terms of the council, an election is held every two years for half the Council members for four-year terms.
 The city provides for most of its own services, including Police, Fire, Power, Water, Sewer, Library, Senior Center, and Parks and Recreation.
 George Huscher was mayor of Murray during 1912–1915, and was the first (and to date only) Socialist elected to a major office in Utah.
 Murray's citywide elections are now non-partisan races.

 Murray is located in Utah's 4th congressional district, which is represented by Burgess Owens.
-In the Utah State Senate, Murray falls primarily in the 3rd Utah Senate District, held by Gene Davis and the 8th Utah Senate District held by Kathleen Riebe.
-In the Utah House of Representatives, Murray is primarily located in the 44th House District represented by Andrew Stoddard and 35th House District represented by Mark Wheatley.